MattTyrell/tutorial-plugin/README.md

 ]);
 ```

-Add the following in the composer.json's autoload-dev object
+If your application's `autoload-dev` settings have not been configured for the plugin tests, add the following in `composer.json`.
 ```json
 "autoload-dev": {
     "psr-4": {